TaitoUnited/taito-cli/docs/plugins.md

 Plugins:

-- [docker-compose](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/docker-compose/README.md): Manage containers running on docker-compose using Taito CLI commands.
+- [docker-compose](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/docker-compose/README.md): Manage containers running on Docker Compose using Taito CLI commands.
 - [kubectl](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kubectl/README.md): Manage containers running on Kubernetes using Taito CLI commands.
 - [knative](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/knative/README.md): Manage functions running on Knative using Taito CLI commands (TODO).

-> TIP: It is quite common to run docker-compose in local development and Kubernetes on server environments.
+> TIP: It is quite common to run Docker Compose in local development and Kubernetes on server environments.
 You can do this by enabling the docker-compose plugin for local environment and the kubectl plugin for all other environments.

 > NOTE: If your application is based on technologies that are not supported by existing Taito CLI plugins, you can implement the aforementioned application control Taito CLI commands in _package.json_, _Makefile_ or _Pipfile_ of your project.
 See the [Build Tools](#build-tools) section for npm, make and pipenv plugin descriptions.